vuejs/vue-test-utils/docs/fr/api/components/TransitionStub.md

 # TransitionStub

-A component to stub the `transition` wrapper component.
-Instead of performing transitions asynchronously, it returns the child component synchronously.
+<p><strong>⚠Cette page est actuellement en cours de traduction française.
+Vous pouvez repasser plus tard ou <a href="https://github.com/vuejs-fr/vue-test-utils" target="_blank">participer à la traduction</a> de celle-ci dès maintenant !</strong></p><p>A component to stub the `transition` wrapper component.
+Instead of performing transitions asynchronously, it returns the child component synchronously.</p>

 This is set to stub all `transition` components by default in the vue-test-utils config.
 To use the built-in `transition` wrapper component set `config.stubs.transition` to false: